mccullru/mccullru/README.md

-Just a girl stuck in a coding world
+Just a girl stuck in a world of coding

 <!---
 mccullru/mccullru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.